 World War IIDuring the Second World War, the Kinnaird Head Lighthouse was attacked only once by an enemy bomber.
 That was astonishing because the city of Fraserburgh itself, known as Little London, was regularly attacked because of the presence of war equipment facilities.
 For example, there were Rolls Royce factories for aircraft engines and parts for Bofors guns.
 In the attack on 19 February 1941 two aircraft bombs were thrown about 50 meters from the lighthouse.
 Fortunately no one was injured and afterwards the following damage was reported:

-"Three lantern panels were destroyed, the radio control and a number of insulators broke.
+"Three lantern panels were destroyed, the Radar control and a number of insulators broke.
 41 windows were damaged, some images were damaged, and a latch of the balcony door broke down.
 The ceiling of the house of the 2nd lighthouse keeper was cracked and the ceiling of The first assistant's kitchen was also cracked.

 Character: Fl W 5s 25m 22M

 |Engineer||Thomas Smith (1752-1815)|